 The Spring Tool Suite (STS) is a powerful tool for developers working with the Spring framework.
-With Spring Boot, it is no exception.
-In support of Spring Boot, STS has integrated with Spring Initializr that makes it easy to get started with Spring Boot.
-In this article, I will guide you all how to create new Spring Boot project using Spring Tool Suite.
+With Spring Boot, there is no exception.
+In support of Spring Boot, STS has integrated with Spring Initializr which makes it easy to get started with Spring Boot.
+In this tutorial, I will guide you all on how to create a new Spring Boot project using Spring Tool Suite.

 First, start up your STS, then go to File, select New then Spring Starter Project.
 A New Spring Starter Project window will appear.

 In this window, as you can see, there is a lot of information we need to enter.

 The first information is the Service URL.
 By default, the value will be http://start.spring.io.
 This is the Spring Initializr URL, that helps Spring Tool Suite can get all the needed information for creating the Spring Boot project.
 Let’s leave it with the default value.

 The Project Name field is your project name.
 You can choose your project type Maven or Gradle in Type, select Packaging as JAR file or WAR file, and choose the Java version to use.